 The availability of tafamidis has led to earlier detection of ATTR-CM, and this has resulted in healthier patients being enrolled in subsequent trials of therapies.
 In the primary trial of acoramidis, survival was numerically better at 30 months (81% vs. 74%), but this was not statistically significant.
 CV-related hospitalizations were reduced (RR 0.50) and declines in functional status and quality of life were slowed with minimal side effects.
-The lack of a statistically significant mortality benefit with acoramidis affects our judgment of both acoramidis and tafamidis in a contemporary population.
+These results affect our judgment of both tafamidis and acoramidis in a contemporary population.